 Since 2008, there are two new Ananda Centers in Mexico.
 One is in Monterrey under the leadership of Alicia Reyes, a Meditation Teacher Training student who has visited Ananda Village a couple of times.
 The other one is in Nicolas Romero in the Northwest area of Mexico City.
 Luis and Jacquelina Barron, brother and sister, were inspired to take the step of creating this center after their visit to Ananda Village last summer, and especially after they heard the account from Casey Hughes about the birth of Ananda in Encinitas, California.

-During my visit, nine devotees took Discipleship Initiation to Yogananda, and another group has begun the Ananda Course in Self-Realization.
+During my visit, nine devotees took Discipleship Initiation to Yogananda, and another group has begun the Ananda Course in Meditation.
 Seven to eight Kriyabans meet regularly for a group meditation; now the new disciples will be joining them in their monthly meditation, forming a very magnetic group of around 14 – 15 devotees.

 I gave two Sunday services: one in Monterrey and another in Nicolas Romero.
 For the Festival of Light blessing that is a part of our services, because it was new to them, I decided to say out loud “May the Light of Christ Shine upon you” as I placed my index finger on their spiritual eye.
 Just these simple words filled them with such a feeling that, one by one, they went back and prostrated in front of the altar.
 It was very difficult to hold back the tears — actually there was more than one occasion that I felt the same way.
 In gratitude, I said to Master, “Thank you, for giving me this blessing to serve you through these divine souls.”